Zydus Lifesciences: Products

 From twenty-five pharmaceutical production operations in India and Zydus Cadila develops and manufactures an extensive range of pharmaceuticals as well as diagnostics, herbal products, skincare products and other OTC products.
 Starting from late 2015, having concluded a voluntary license agreement with Gilead, the company also produces the generics for hepatitis C treatment (i.e. sofosbuvir, distributed under the brand name SoviHep).

-The company makes active pharmaceutical ingredients at four sites in India, Ankleshwar plants, Vadodara plant, and Ahmedabad plant.
+The company makes active pharmaceutical ingredients at three sites in India, Ankleshwar plants, Vadodara plant, and Patalganga plant.

 COVID-19 vaccine development

 In July 2020, the company got permission to conduct human trials of the developmental COVID-19 vaccine named ZyCoV-D, from the Drugs Controller General of India (DCGI), Government of India.
 On 20 August 2021, DCGI granted emergency use approval of ZyCoV-D.

 Cadila is also among the several Indian pharma companies that received the licensing agreements from the Gilead Sciences to produce remdesivir.

 Corporate control

 Zydus Cadila's major shareholder remains the Patel family.
 Pankaj Patel (born 1953), son of the founder, is the chairman of the company.
 In 2004, Pankaj Patel was included in Forbes' annual list of India's richest people.
 As of 2020, Forbes estimates Patel's net worth at US$3.9 billion, making him India's 46th richest person.